arunachalam0034/nmap-blog/README.md

 But remember:
 The difference between a hacker and a cybercriminal is permission.
 Always get it in writing before scanning a network.

+yaml
+Copy code

+---

+If you put this file in GitHub as **`nmap-guide.md`** or inside a GitHub Pages site, it’ll look clean with headings, emojis, and code blocks.

+If you want, I can also **add some screenshots** so it looks more professional when you upload it.
+Would you like me to make that version next?

+Ask ChatGPT